ThomasLaukkanen/ThomasLaukkanen/README.md

 # 👋 Hi and welcome to my Github page!
  Here i will share awesome frontend/fullstack applications that you can learn from for free.😎

+### Who am i?😃
-### Frontend developer student @ IT-högskolan
+Frontend developer student @ IT-högskolan. 👨‍🏫

-I'm currently doing my intership at Etraveli Group. ✈️
+I'm currently doing my second intership at Etraveli Group. ✈️

+I have been at a startup called Kryptoskatt for 6 months.💰

+ And I like to help local businesses to succeed on the web. 🏢